eigerco/uniffi-zcash-lib/README.md

 ```
 pip3 install git+https://github.com/eigerco/uniffi-python-pkg.git#egg=uniffi-zcash
 ```
+This divide is caused by the support of Github packages: while it does support RubyGems and Apache Maven registries, it isn't the same for Python and Swift, which may be instead released and downloaded directly as tarballs.

 <!-- * [Pypi](https://pypi.org/) TBD - link to package pypi page when first time publication.
 * [Rubygems](https://guides.rubygems.org/) TBD - link to package ruby page when first time publication.